The Catholic Daughters of the Americas is

 Regular meetings of the local courts are held once a month, with a minimum of 10 meetings a year.

-We encourage all Catholic women 18 years and older to join the Catholic Daughters of the Americas to share their responsibility.
+We encourage all Catholic women 18 years and older to join the Catholic Daughters of the Americas.

 OUR PURPOSE